afgomez/temporal-test-app/README.md

 - There is only one customer.
 - This app will ever only run in development.

+## Prerequisites

+The app uses [Mapbox](https://www.mapbox.com) for geolocation and navigation, and [Resend](https://resend.com/) for emails.
+API keys are needed for both

 ## Running the app

 1. Copy `.env.example` into `.env` and fill in the gaps